cyberc0dex/brunei-address-parser/README.md

 ---

 ## Note
-* Free to use, modify, and distribute.
-* Although I have reviewed the design process and code flow, the majority of this was vibe coded with Gemini + Claude.
-Consider this as a test application only.
+* Consider this as a test application only, majority of this was vibe coded with Gemini + Claude.